krenalis/krenalis/doc/src/changing-users-schema.md

 * **reordering** properties **at top level** and **within Object properties**
 * **changing labels** and **descriptions** of properties **at any level**

-Any other operation (as changing a property type or nullability) is not supported.
+Any other operation (as changing a property type) is not supported.

 ## Properties and types limitations